wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    SKU = Stock Keeping Unit = a unique identifier for each distinct product and service that can be purchased in business.

-   PROTIP: <a target="_blank" href="https://7451111251303.gumroad.com/l/cwchf" title="Spreadsheet available for purchase">My analysis, illustrated below</a>, shows that while the number of CUs doubles with each level, costs also double for the two ways of charging:
+   PROTIP: <a target="_blank" href="https://7451111251303.gumroad.com/l/fjkxm" title="Spreadsheet available for purchase">My analysis, illustrated below</a>, shows that while the number of CUs doubles with each level, costs also double for the two ways of charging:

    <img alt="fabric-cu-pricing-670x388.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701148689/fabric-cu-pricing-670x388_ihqdt8.png">
-   (Some regions do not yet have a price)

-   Reserved is 41% less than the Pay-as-you-go per-hour price at all levels, for all countries.
+   Reserved CUs are 41% less than the Pay-as-you-go per-hour prices at all levels, for all countries.

    As for differences in CU Reserved cost among different regions (using different colors):<br />
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1701148826/fabric-cu-pricing-intl-394x696_okjmdt.png"><img alt="fabric-cu-pricing-intl-394x696.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1701148826/fabric-cu-pricing-intl-394x696_okjmdt.png"></a><br />